dhis2/dhis2-docs/src/commonmark/en/content/developer/web-api.md

 aware that this approach uses the `redirectUris` part of the client payload.

-Step 1: Using a browser visit this URL (if you have more than one redirect URIs, you might want to add `&redirect_uri=http://www.example.org`:
+Step 1: Visit the following URL using a web browser.
+If you have more than one redirect URIs, you might want to add `&redirect_uri=http://www.example.org` to the URL:

 ```bash
 SERVER="https://play.dhis2.org/dev"